JealousyM/ngx-open-web-ui-chat/docs/API.md

 ## Performance Tips

+1. **Socket.IO Connection** - Persistent connection is reused across messages (efficient)
-1. Use `clearChat()` instead of `createNewChat()` if you don't need a new server session
+2. Use `clearChat()` instead of `createNewChat()` if you don't need a new server session
-2. Disable markdown if not needed: `[enableMarkdown]="false"`
+3. Disable markdown if not needed: `[enableMarkdown]="false"`
-3. Monitor message count and implement pagination for long conversations
+4. Monitor message count and implement pagination for long conversations
-4. Use `OnPush` change detection strategy in parent components
+5. Use `OnPush` change detection strategy in parent components
+6. **Delta Streaming** - Content is rendered incrementally for better perceived performance

 ## Browser Support